Mermade/openapi-gui/README.md

 OpenApi-gui runs entirely client-side using a number of Javascript frameworks including jQuery, Twitter Bootstrap, and AngularJS.

-To get the app up and running just browse to [the GitHub.io page](https://github.io/mermade/openapi-gui), deploy to Heroku using the button below, or clone the repo and load index.html into a browser / host it locally - couldn't be simpler.
+To get the app up and running just browse to [the GitHub.io page](https://github.io/mermade/openapi-gui), deploy to Heroku using the button below, or clone the repo and load index.html into a browser / host it yourself - couldn't be simpler.

+You only need to `npm install` the Node.js modules if you wish to use the `Arapaho` embedded web server, otherwise they are only there for Heroku deploys.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### Limitations

-OpenApi-gui will de-reference shared parameters.
+* OpenApi-gui will de-reference shared parameters.
 For publication, you may wish to pass your OpenApi definition through a tool such as [OpenApi-optimise](https://githhub.com/mermade/openapi_optimise).
+* OpenApi-gui will not preserve comments from definitions imported in YAML format.

 TODO
 ----